Wild plants: Dandelion

 Dandelion roots

 You can eat roots as other root vegetables.
-They are also great for extracting tincture or dry them for tea.
+They are also great for extracting tinctures or drying them for tea.

 Wash the roots and chop them into small bits.
 Put them in a glass container that has a tight lid.
 Add 40% alcohol like vodka so that all bits are covered.
 Label the jar with ‘Dandelion tincture’ and date so you don’t forget what you have there.
 Leave in a dark place at room temperature for 6 weeks.

-You can take the tincture 1 teaspoon mixed in water 1-3 times a day.
+You can take the tincture 1 teaspoon mixed in water 1-3 times daily.

 Greens – leaves and stems